 While you can get rid of FBCLID parameter with these simple steps, Google Analytics still offers you only basic website analytics and it doesn’t fully integrate Facebook data to give you a complete view of how users interact with your Facebook campaigns and website.

 EasyInsights is an end to end marketing analytics tool which can import and stitch data from different platforms like Google Analytics, Google Ads, Facebook Ads, and CRM tools to give you access to a single source of truth.
 It generates in-depth reports to give you a clear view of your brand’s marketing performance

-Get your free trial today to see how EasyInsights can help take your marketing efforts to new heights.
+Book a demo to see how EasyInsights can help take your marketing efforts to new heights.